-Fiat money simply explained
+Fiat Money simply explained

-Fiat money is a legal tender regulated by governments and central banks.
+Fiat money is a legal tender issued by governments and central banks.
 Today, most countries in the world use a fiat currency system, with the strength and value of the currency usually dependent on the economic and political strength of the country.

-The term fiat money originates from the Latin fiat lux, meaning «let there be light."
-Fiat money, meaning «let there be money," does not include a fundamental value.
+The term fiat money originates from the Latin fiat lux, meaning «let there be light».
+Fiat money, meaning «let there be money», does not include a fundamental value.
 Instead, its market value is based on the future expectations of market participants.

 When Richard Nixon, then President of the United States, decoupled the U.S. dollar from the price of gold in 1971, unbacked fiat money was born.
 Since then, most countries have issued their own fiat currencies and continue to use them today.

 Thus, fundamentally, the value of fiat money is based on the public's trust in the government or central bank.
 It is thus a matter of the government's promise that goods and services can be purchased with the respective currency in the future.

 The fiat currency is not only dependent on the government, but through the currency the state also has great control over the economy and much power to influence it.

 The main feature of a fiat currency is continuous inflation.
 Since the central bank can create money out of thin air to finance spending, the fiat currency's money supply is constantly increasing.
 This dilutes the supply and decreases the purchasing power of the currency over time.

 For example, in response to the COVID-19 crisis, many countries dramatically increased the money supply with expansionary monetary policies.
 Which ultimately led to excessive inflation.
 In extreme cases, a fiat currency can end up in hyperinflation, losing its monetary function as a medium of exchange.

 The best example of this is illustrated by the Venezuelan bolivar, which recently ended in hyperinflation.
 As the bolivar lost much of its value due to severe inflation and could no longer be used as a medium of exchange, citizens wove handbags out of the worthless paper notes.
 Thus, paper as a commodity had greater utility or value at that time than money per se.

-Because fiat money is not a scarce or limited resource, like gold or bitcoin, a nation's central bank has more control over its value.
+Because fiat money is not a scarce or limited resource, like gold or bitcoin, a government's central bank has more control over its value.
 This means that governments can manage the supply of credit, liquidity, and interest rates more reliably and flexibly.

 Since fiat money is not tied to a tangible asset, its value depends on the responsible fiscal policy of the government and the central bank.
 Thus, the failure of monetary policy can lead to high inflation and even hyperinflation of a fiat currency.

-Fiscal policy is an economic policy instrument of the state, which attempts to balance economic fluctuations by influencing taxes and government spending.
+Fiscal policy is an economic policy instrument of the state, which attempts to balance out economic fluctuations by influencing taxes and government spending.
 This is intended to ensure stable economic growth.